 Paper and card is collected from wheelie bins across the campus by the University-approved waste contractor.
 Non-confidential paper and card waste is sent to a paper mill for recycling.

 Confidential waste is shredded on site weekly by our waste contractors.
 It is then taken to the paper mill for recycling.

 The paper recycling process begins with the paper products being separated into categories and then washed with soapy water to remove any inks, plastic film, staples and glue.
-This creates a slurry which different materials can be added to and create different paper related products (cardboard or office paper).
+This creates a slurry which different materials can be added to in order to create different paper related products (cardboard or office paper).
 The slurry is then rolled out and left to dry, rolled back up and then sent out to be used.

-Feminine hygiene waste is collected by a contractor from sanitary waste bins on campus.
+Feminine hygiene waste is collected by a contractor from individual sanitary waste bins on campus.
 The waste is collected and taken to an incineration plant for disposal.

 Waste Cooking Oil

-Cooking oil is used at all the University catering units such as ParkEat and Central Kitchen.
-Any waste cooking oil is stored in 120 litre drum and collected by a company that recycles and reuses the oil.
-The waste oil is sorted at a plant and processed to create biodiesel.
-This biodiesel can be used to fuel diesel cars and generators, giving more than a 90% greenhouse carbon saving compared to regular fossil diesel.
+Cooking oil that has been used at the University's catering facilities is collected by a company that recycles and reuses the oil.
+The waste oil is sorted at a plant and processed to create biofuel.
+This biofuel can be used in vehicles and generators as an alternative to crude oil-derived fuel, giving an overall carbon saving.